lavachemist/UAV-Serial-Bridge/README.md

-# ESP32-Serial-Bridge
+# UAV-Serial-Bridge

-Transparent WiFi (TCP) to all three UART Bridge, supports both AP and STATION WiFi modes.
-The .ino file is the code for the ESP32.
-Use Arduino IDE for ESP32 to compile and upload it to the ESP32.
-I made this project in order to connect Flight equipment devices devices like (Radio, Vario FLARM), to a Flight Computer (Kobo, Smartphones etc.),  but it is not limited to that.
-You can use it wherever you want, but on your own risk.
-Read license file for more details.
-Accesspoint
-IPAdress: 192.168.4.1
-AP SSID: LK8000
-AP Password: Flightcomputer
+This is a marriage of ESP32-Serial-Bridge by AlphaLima and WiFiManager by tzapu.
+It is functional, even if the code is perhaps a bit messy (still working on that).
+I suggest using COM1.
+Connect GPIO16 of the ESP32 to the TX pad on your flight controller and connect GPIO17 to the RX pad on your flight controller.
+Set the BAUD rate of the UART on your flight controller to 115200.
 Used Ports:
 192.168.4.1:8880  <-> COM0
-192.168.4.1:8881  <-> COM1
+192.168.4.1:5760  <-> COM1
 192.168.4.1:8882  <-> COM2

 ===============================================================